cvanclee/AnkiOverdriveTagServer/README.md

 Both the client and server require Java 8 to be installed.
 The client requires connection to a network that can communicate with the server, and vice versa.
 The server should work on most Linux machine with Bluetooth Low Energy capabilities.

+Important server values can be edited in: AnkiOverdriveTagServer/dist/res/serverProperties.properties

 The general procedure is to make sure the server's Bluetooth adapter is working, then installing NodeJS and Java 8.
 Lastly, if the included node modules found in